balogsun/SeunB-mentoring-docs/Monitor-And-Heal/datadog_selfhealing.md

 ### **4. Set Up the Webhook HTTPS Listener Using Node.js**
 If you prefer not to use Node.js, you may explore python Flask service, or Datadog’s serverless functions (if using a cloud provider like AWS) to trigger the script directly via AWS Lambda or an equivalent service, but the below method gives direct control on the infrastructure.

-**First create the script, that would be triggered by Datadog’s Webhook Integration that clears/move log files in `/demo` directory.
+**First create the script, that would be triggered by Datadog’s Webhook Integration that clears/move log files in `/demo` directory**.

   **Example script (`purge_demo.sh`)**: